Scholarships and Awards

 A student is required to maintain at least a B (3.0) grade point average in all work attempted while enrolled in the Graduate School, and a student must have at least an overall 3.0 average to receive a graduate degree.
 Courses in which grades below C (2.0) are received are not accepted for master’s degree programs or for the removal of academic deficiencies.

 Music majors are eligible for scholarships or renewal of their scholarships as long as they make satisfactory progress in their major (as determined by the faculty), demonstrate satisfactory proficiency in jury exams and auditions, participate in ensemble (when required in degree plan) and maintain a minimum cumulative GPA of 3.00.
-Students who have a cumulative GPA below 3.00 will be placed on scholarship probation for a maximum of two semesters (consecutive or cumulative), provided the GPA improves each semester.
+Students who have a cumulative GPA below 3.00 will be placed on scholarship warning for a maximum of two semesters (consecutive or cumulative), provided the GPA improves each semester.
 Students on scholarship probation who do not earn a cumulative GPA of 3.00 or higher by the end of the probationary period will have their scholarships revoked.

 Admission Requirements